EvAvKein/Distillogue/README.md

 My motives for working on this project are:

-* Developing and refining this brainchild into a highly customizable tool (with common-use presets), built to guide and nurture productive conversations.
+* Developing and refining this brainchild into a highly customizable tool (with common-use presets); built to enable, guide, and nurture productive conversations.

 * Familiarizing myself with my tech stack of choice and being able to display that familiarity when applying for my first junior developer job.
 The project's stack is currently MEVN + TypeScript, but I'm planning on migrating substantially from MongoDB to PostgreSQL way before the first production build.